iPhone 13 release date, price, specs and news

 The iPhone 13's camera block has a new design, with the lenses arranged diagonally for the first time, rather than vertically.

 There's a 12MP wide camera, and a 12MP ultra-wide shooter.
-Both feature new sensors, so Apple believes this will have better photography than your iPhone 12 ios capable of.
+Both feature new sensors, so Apple believes this will have better photography than your iPhone 12 is capable of.

 The wide camera has an aperture of f/1.6 and the ultra-wide camera has an f/2.4 aperture.